-Student: : Date: Course: Semester: Gradua te Faculty Supervisor: expected l behaviors.
-Rate the studen on each of the be aspects of student co-instructor questions below by assigning a nu 1 1 2 3 4 5 Strongly Disagree Neutral Agree Strongly Disagree Agree 2.
-(3. (4.
-(5. (6.
-(7. (8.
-(9. (10.
-(11. (12.
-(13. (14.
-(Average=) The co-instructor we co-instructor procinstructor from co-instructor structor resented materi reated students value good use of eemed to enjoy naintained an attract and the course ppeared to have leared up points sed class time waspired interest ted and prepared al in an understal in an understal with respect.
-In the examples and teaching, the mosphere of good difficult enoughes of confusion, well, in the subject in the linterests in hel d for each class. andable and interesting way. illustrations. od feeling in the class. h to be stimulating. owledge of the subject. natter of this course. ping students learn.
-Commen nts for stude ent co-instructo r (append a sepa arate sheet if ne cessary) Things th hat could be e done to impro ve this course: Things th hat were do ne well in this course: Return th he form to t he graduate pro ogram assistant
+Studer nt: Date: Course e: Semester: Gradu ate Faculty Supervisor: expecte ed behaviors.
+Rate the stude on each of the be aspects of student co-in questions below by assign 1 2 3 4 5 Strongly Disagree Disagree Neutral Agree Strongly Agree 1. ( 2. ( 3. ( 4. ( 5. ( 6. ( 7. ( 8. ( 9. ( 10. ( 11. ( 12. ( 13. ( 14. ( ) The co-instructor w co-instructor p co-instructor m co-instructor m co-instructor m co-instructor m co-instructor m co-instructor m co-instructor c co-instructor u co-instructor in co-instructor sl resented material reated students and good use deemed to enjoy naintained an attract the course ppeared to have leared up points sed class time vaspired interest zed and prepare al in an unders with respect. of examples and teaching. mosphere of go difficult enough a thorough kn s of confusion. well. in the subject r and for each class.
+Itandable and interesting was a lillustrations.
+The ood feeling in the class.
+The object of the subject.
+The ood feeling in the class.
+The object of the subject.
+The ood feeling in the class.
+The object of the subject. 'ay.
+Averag ge= Comm ents for stude ent co-instructo r (append a sep arate sheet if no ecessary) Things that could be e done to impro ve this course: Things that were do ne well in this course: Return the form to t he graduate pro ogram assistan t.

-Appendix 0: Request for the Announcement of Oral Comprehensive Examination
+Appendix O: Request for the Announcement of Oral Comprehensive Examination